 Kosovo's economy is largely cash-based.
-Cash payment is usually required, especially in small establishments.
+Expect to make payments in cash, especially in small establishments.
 Credit cards are accepted in some hotels, shops and restaurants.

-Banks with international ties and automated teller machines (ATMs) are becoming more common, but are not yet widespread in Kosovo.
+Banks with international ties and automated teller machines (ATMs) are becoming more common, but aren't widespread.

 Safety and security

-The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organisation (NATO)-led international force, are responsible for maintaining security in Kosovo.
+The Kosovo Police Force, together with the Kosovo Force (KFOR), a North Atlantic Treaty Organisation (NATO)-led international force, are responsible for maintaining security.

 Check local developments before and during your journey.
 See